MeGysssTaa/access-warden/README.md

 # Getting Started | Basic Tutorial

 For detailed installation instructions and "how to use" see the **[Getting Started](https://github.com/MeGysssTaa/access-warden/wiki/Getting-started)** page of the Wiki.
 For specific details you can also see documentation/javadocs.
+There's also a lot of other useful information available **[on the Access Warden Wiki](https://github.com/MeGysssTaa/access-warden/wiki)**.